-Antarctica 2.0 ° C is a sailing expedition that leaves Lorient in September 2021, crosses the Atlantic Ocean to the Antarctic Peninsula, to return to Marseille in May 2022!
+ANTARCTIQUE 2.0 ° C is a sailing expedition that leaves Lorient in Marseille in October 2021, crosses the Atlantic Ocean to the Antarctic Peninsula, to return to Lorient in March 2022 !

 But it is also an interdisciplinary research project built by 6 students in partnership with a dozen scientific laboratories , to better understand the human footprint on the ecosystems crossed.